chiacchius/zookeeper/zookeeper-docs/src/main/resources/markdown/zookeeperAdmin.md

     non-authenticated UDP-based version of fast leader election, "2" corresponds to the authenticated UDP-based version of fast leader election, and "3" corresponds to TCP-based version of fast leader election.
 Algorithm 3 was made default in 3.2.0 and prior versions (3.0.0 and 3.1.0) were using algorithm 1 and 2 as well.
     ###### Note
     >The implementations of leader election 1, and 2 were **deprecated** in 3.4.0.
 Since 3.6.0 only FastLeaderElection is available, in case of upgrade you have to shutdown all of your servers and restart them with electionAlg=3 (or by removing the line from the configuration file).                                                                                                                                                                                                                                                                                                                                                                                                                                                                                        >

-* *maxTimeToWaitForEpoch* :
-  (Java system property: **zookeeper.leader.maxTimeToWaitForEpoch**) **New in 3.6.0:**
-      The maximum time to wait for epoch from voters when activating leader.
-If leader received a LOOKING notification from one of it's voters, and it hasn't received epoch packets from majority within maxTimeToWaitForEpoch, then it will goto LOOKING and elect leader again.
-      This can be tuned to reduce the quorum or server unavailable time, it can be set to be much smaller than initLimit * tickTime.
-      In cross datacenter environment, it can be set to something like 2s.

 * *initLimit* :
     (No Java system property)